hyukjuns/hyukjuns/README.md

-### Hello 👋
+### Hi there 👋
-- 🌱 I’m currently learning Microsoft Azure, Kubernetes and Terraform.
+- 🌱 I’m interested in Docker/Kubernetes, Openshift and Terraform & Ansible, Github Actions, MS Azure.
 - 📫 How to reach me: hyukjun1994@gmail.com
 - 🌎 LinkedIn: [linkedin.com/in/hyukjun](https://www.linkedin.com/in/hyukjun/)